ashthornton/asscroll/README.md

 ===

 ASScroll provides three options for handling itself on touch devices:
-- Disabled completely, falling back to native scroll whilst still providing scroll position properties
+- `'none'`: Disabled completely, falling back to native scroll whilst still providing scroll position properties
-- Continue to transform the scroll elements with an ease setting specifically to touch devices
+- `'transform'`: Continue to transform the scroll elements with an ease setting specifically to touch devices
-- Utilise the `scrollTop` value of the container element when used in conjunction with CSS that prevents resizes and browser UI from toggling
+- `'scrollTop'`: Utilise the `scrollTop` value of the container element when used in conjunction with CSS that prevents resizes and browser UI from toggling